egalitarian-bft/egalitarian-bft/exampleSite/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Egalitarian BFT- A framework of (partially) synchronous BFT protocols without view-change mechanisms.
+# Egalitarian BFT

+Egalitarian BFT is a framework of the simplest partially synchronous or synchronous BFT protocols by removing the view-change mechanism.
 Egalitarian BFT  enjoys both the  same-level simplcity with Nakamoto Consensus and security of classical BFT prootocls.